eregs/eregs.github.io/_pages/story.md

 A few examples:

 * [CFPB](http://www.consumerfinance.gov/regulations/) includes "official interpretations" in its regulations (as an appendix to the main part of the regulation, all published together in the Code of Federal Regulations).
 CFPB also includes "section-by-section analysis" in its Federal Register notices.
 CFPB's eRegulations displays both of those types of material to help readers understand regulations.
 * [ATF](https://www.atf.gov/rules-and-regulations) publishes "rulings" and "open letters" that clarify aspects of its regulations.
 It also publishes plain-language Q&As, newsletters, and guidebooks to help explain its regulations.
-ATF's eRegulations does not integrate those types of material, but it could in the future.
+ATF's eRegulations only has a small amount of cross-linking with related resources, and it could do a lot more in the future.
 * [FEC](http://www.fec.gov/law/law.shtml) publishes "advisory opinions" and "Matters Under Review" that clarify aspects of its regulations, among other kinds of material.

 ## How it works